-Early 2009, IHDSL participated with CHEC, for the Meter Disposal RFI (included in Appendix 7 with confidential material).
-By March 2009, Greenport Recycling (Greenport) was the successful vendor selected from the RFI process.
-Greenport provided 2 storage bins to IHDSL's smart meter storage facility to hold all the conventional meters that were changed out and replaced with a smart meter.
+In 2009, Orillia participated with CHEC, for the Meter Disposal RFI.
+Greenport Recycling (Greenport) was the successful vendor selected from the RFI process.
+Greenport provided two storage bins to Orillia's smart meter storage facility to hold all the conventional meters that were changed out and replaced with a smart meter.
 At the completion of the mass smart meter deployment process, Greenport removed the storage bins and recycled the conventional meters at a no cost option.

 6.4.
-Operational Data Store (ODS) Functionality:
+Operational Data Store Functionality:

-With the implementation of the AMI system a need was recognized for an application that supported full integration with the MDM/R and enabled staff to audit, validate, interact with and gain valuable business information from the wealth of meter data that was being collected.
+With the implementation of Orillia's AMI system, a need was recognized for an application that supported full integration with the Meter Data Management Repository (MDM/R) and enabled staff to audit, validate, interact with and gain valuable business information from the wealth of meter data that was being collected.
 The AMI system, while fully capable of collecting meter read data and forwarding that raw data to the MDM/R, does not provide all of the functionality necessary to interpret and/or leverage the information it is providing in an educated and meaningful fashion.

-An RFP was issued for an operational data store (ODS) in November 2008.
-Following the RFP process, shortlisted vendors delivered software demonstrations, leading to the selection of Kinetiq as the preferred vendor with their ODS application.
-Addendum 5 contains the RFP for the award of contract.
+An RFP was issued for an Operational Data Store (ODS) in November 2008 (Appendix 4).
+Following the RFP process, shortlisted vendors delivered software demonstrations leading to the selection of NorthStar MeterSense as the preferred vendor with their ODS application.

-The primary requirements and features of the operational data store (ODS) are:
+The primary requirements and features of the ODS are:

-- a) Dashboard of Field Issues Possibly Requiring Intervention Dashboard visibility to the real-time performance of the smart meter system to assist staff in troubleshooting such issues as non-communicating meters, non-communicating tower gateways/collectors, etc. - b) AMI SLA Audit Audit and reporting / real-time notification capabilities to monitor AMI performance and therefore ensure that data collection and submission service-level agreements (SLAs) with the centralized MDM/R are consistently met. - c) Read Re-submission The ODS provides a data repository to facilitate backfilling reads after a meter installation, front-filling reads after a meter removal, and replacing reads labeled as NVE (Needs Verification or Edit) by the IESO MDM/R system.
-The ODS provides a mechanism for meter data editing and VEE (Validation, Estimation and Editing) processes (in keeping with the MDM/R specifications), such data can then be re-submitted to the MDM/R. Features such as "register read validation failure resolution" is invaluable. - d) IESO MDM/R Report Integration / Issue Resolution Automation The MDM/R produces a large volume of reports on a daily basis each potentially containing large amounts of information.
-Kinetiq downloads the MDM/R reports, and filter the information they provide in order to provide manageable, meaningful action items that can be prioritized, investigated and resolved. - e) Meter Event Monitoring Dashboard visibility to report meter events and indicators such as outages, restorations, tampers, voltage changes, etc., many of which will afford the opportunity to improve the safety and reliability of the distribution system. - f) Revenue Protection LDCs will be able to identify and respond to meter tampers which historically would have resulted in unidentified theft of power - g) Outage Reporting Real-time outage information to facilitate faster response time, and therefore improved system reliability
+- Dashboard of Field Issues Possibly Requiring Intervention Dashboard visibility to the real-time performance of the smart meter system to provide field staff with visibility to troubleshooting priorities such as non-communicating meters, meter tampering, etc. - AMI SLA Audit Audit and reporting / real-time notification capabilities to monitor AMI performance and therefore ensure that data collection and submission service-level agreements (SLAs) with the centralized MDM/R are consistently met. - Read Re-submission Provide a data repository to facilitate backfilling reads after a meter installation, front-filling reads after a meter removal, and replacing reads labeled as NVE (Needs Verification or Edit) by the IESO MDM/R system.
+The ODS will provide a mechanism for meter data editing and VEE (Validation, Estimation and Editing) processes (in keeping with the MDM/R specifications) and such data can then be resubmitted to the MDM/R. - IESO MDM/R Report Integration / Issue Resolution Automation The MDM/R produces a large volume of reports on a daily or regular basis each potentially containing large amounts of information.
+MeterSense will load the MDM/R reports and filter the information they provide, in order to provide manageable, meaningful action items that can be prioritized, investigated and resolved.

+- Meter Event Monitoring Dashboard visibility to report meter events and indicators such as outages, restorations, tampers, voltage changes, etc., many of which will afford Orillia the opportunity to improve the safety and reliability of the distribution system. - Revenue Protection Orillia will be able to identify and respond to meter tampers in realtime which historically would have resulted in unidentified theft of power. - Outage Reporting Real-time outage information to facilitate faster response time, and therefore improved system reliability.